A provider places a hearing device on a patient

 Comprehensive Testing

-Your care team will perform a thorough series of evaluations to determine not only whether you are a candidate, but also which brand and type of bone conduction device is best-suited for your individual needs -- which is not standard practice everywhere.
+Your care team will perform a thorough series of evaluations to determine not only whether you are a candidate, but also which brand and type of device is best-suited for your individual needs -- which is not standard practice everywhere.

 Expert Team Approach